The Future of IoT in IT Asset Management and Monitoring

 • Transportation: IoT asset management is extensively used in fleet management for vehicles, including trucks, buses, and taxis.
 Connected devices and telematics systems monitor vehicle location, speed, fuel consumption, and maintenance needs.

-• Agriculture: IoT asset management is used in precision farming to monitor and manage agricultural assets such as irrigation systems, equipment, and livestock.
+• Agriculture: IoT asset management is used in precision farming to monitor and manage agricultural assets.
+Such as irrigation systems, equipment, and livestock.

 • Construction: In the construction industry, IoT asset management helps track and manage tools, equipment, and vehicles on construction sites.